jean72human/ml-blog/_posts/2020-08-17-deep-learning-for-video-classification.md

 ## Github

 I also uploaded the code on my Github [here](https://github.com/jean72human/deep-learning-for-video-classification).
-It was implemented using tensorflow keras.
-Note that the dataset used here doesn't make any learning possible so do not expect anything when looking at the loss graphs, this code is just to illustrate how a deep learning model for video classification would look like and how it would be trained.
+It implemented it using TensorFlow Keras.
+Note that the dataset used here doesn't make any learning possible so do not expect anything when looking at the loss graphs.
+This code is just here to illustrate how a deep learning model for video classification would look like and how to train it.